voxeet/comms-sdk-react-native/docs/interfaces/internal.AudioCaptureModeOptions.md

 • `Optional` **noiseReduction**: [`NoiseReductionLevel`](../enums/internal.NoiseReductionLevel.md)

-The selected noise reduction level.
+The preferred level of noise reduction.
+This property is supported only in the Standard mode.

 ___